Why Is Heroin So Deadly Today?

 The dangers of heroin use are not new, but over the last few years, there has been a shift.
 Different people are using heroin, and the drug itself is changing.
 According to the Centers for Disease Control and Prevention (CDC), the number of people addicted to heroin doubled from 2002 to 2013.
 Most notably, use has increased significantly throughout many demographics, including women and those with higher incomes 3.

-The increasing prevalence of heroin use has been accompanied by alarmingly high rates of overdose in recent years.
-In fact, the number of heroin overdoses skyrocketed between 2010 and 2015 4.
+The increasing prevalence of heroin use has been accompanied by alarmingly high rates of severe or fatal overdose in recent years.
+In fact, the number of overdoses skyrocketed between 2010 and 2015 4.
 The comparison is shocking—fewer than 4,000 people died from a heroin overdose in 2010, but by 2015, the drug was responsible for killing nearly 13,000 people in the U.S. alone 1,4.

-With these other substances being combined with the drug, heroin really isn’t just heroin anymore, and users cannot count on any one batch being the same as the last.
-So, a user who has developed a heroin tolerance may think they’ll be fine getting a dose equal to or similar to their normal dose, but because of ever-changing ingredients and potencies, they could experience an immediate overdose and die.
+With these other substances being combined with the drug, heroin really isn’t just the one drug anymore, and users cannot count on any one batch being the same as the last.
+So, a user who has developed an increased tolerance to the drug may think they’ll be fine getting a dose equal to or similar to their normal dose, but because of ever-changing ingredients and potencies, they could experience an immediate overdose and die.

 A bag full of whitish powder can contain any number of harmful drugs and chemicals.
 At times, the mixture may contain no heroin at all.